Jbmoore42/Mypeeps/README.md

 Prompt: make the image pop out more
 Response: I'll adjust the overlay opacity to make the background image more visible and "pop" more.
 Summary
-Final App Description: This app is Bibble discussion app that allows users to discuss verses from the bible and people can comment on them.
-There is a verse of the day and that people can discuss and comment on.
-This app gives user a platform for people to dissusses verses togther and the various features that I added helps them discuss these verses with each other.
+Final App Description: This app is a Bibble discussion app that allows users to discuss verses from the bible, and people can comment on them.
+There is a verse of the day that people can discuss and comment on.
+This app gives users a platform for people to discuss verses together, and the various features that I added help them discuss these verses with each other.
-What I liked about Cursor: I feel that it was easy to create that app and add features once a got the hang of it.
-I feel that it is great platform to create simple apps without knowing how to code.
-I also think that if you really know what you are doing you can create amazing things
+What I liked about Cursor: I feel that it was easy to create that app and add features once I got the hang of it.
+I feel that it is a great platform to create simple apps without knowing how to code.
+I also think that if you really know what you are doing, you can create amazing things
 Challenges / Issues: I had major issues downloading firebase and implenting it and cloudinary into my app.
 I feel that the ai is not always the most helpful and that you have to refine the stuff it presents you with.
 I wish I knew more about coding and could fix the issues that I had with the app because there were times were I needed to ask for help because I could not fix it and nor could the bot.
-Overall, I enjoyed this project because although it was challenging I am satisfied with the results and I was able to learn more about coding.
-I also learned how to navigate and learn how to use terminal.
+Overall, I enjoyed this project because, although it was challenging, I am satisfied with the results and I was able to learn more about coding.
+I also learned how to navigate and learn how to use Terminal.

+YouTube link of the app in action:
+Link to app: